WiHi1131/Machine-Learning-Project/Ensembles.md

   </div>
 </div>

-A ***Random Forest Classifier*** was then decided as the ensemble method to try on this dataset, fitting considerably since a decision tree was already fit to the dataset, providing an avenue for direct comparison.
+A ***Random Forest Classifier*** was then decided as the ensemble method to try on this dataset, fitting considerably since a decision tree was already fit to the dataset, providing an avenue for direct comparison (more info <a href = "https://wihi1131.github.io/Machine-Learning-Project/DT">here</a>).

 ## Results and Discussion

+The below images show the accuracy, confusion matrix, and classification report of the RandomForest on the dataset:

 ## Sources